jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 ## Spiritual Gifts (Super Powers)
 Recently, I see in society, the discussion of "what is your super power?"  or "what super power do you wish you had?"

 In a quick Google, "Discover your Super Power", I saw a video talkin' about [7 super powers](https://youtu.be/AFjmCBbGckw?t=140); this man claims to have two;  he talks about other having different powers that complement him in his professional teams.
+Essentially, highlighting that it takes a village.

 ### What are [Spiritual Gifts](https://www.churchofjesuschrist.org/study/manual/gospel-topics/spiritual-gifts?lang=eng)?